restic/restic.github.io/user-manual.md

 ## <a name="sftp-repository"></a>Create an SFTP repository

 In order to backup data via SFTP, you must first setup a server with SSH and let it know your public key.
-Password less login is important since restic fail to connect if it is prompted for credentials.
+Password less login is really important since restic fails to connect the repository the server prompts for credentials.

-Then the setup of the SFTP repository can be achieved with the init command:
+Once the server configured, the setup of the SFTP repository can simply be achieved by changing the URL scheme in the `init` command:

 {% highlight console %}
 $restic -r sftp://user@host/tmp/backup init